lange-am/OCSVM_PLUS/README.md

 `>>> import ocsvm_plus_debug`

-Debug version performs assertions, obtains intermediate results in different ways and checks the equivalence, dumps more detailed info to logged file.
+The debug version performs assertions, obtains intermediate results in different ways and checks their equivalence, dumps more detailed info to the log file.
 It works much slower than basic (release) version.

 # API